Care Guide for Discus Fish

 Note: Discus fish are shoaling by nature and quite aggressive towards the same-species.
 This means a pecking order will be established among them.
 The less Discus you keep, the more intense the pecking order is.
 This leads to the result that you have to keep removing the most belligerent Discus fish until the group seems to get along well.
 Therefore, many experienced aquarists often keep a large number of Discus fish at the beginning to avoid from doing so.

 In home aquariums, Discus fish tend to stay in the mid-levels of water; however, they are sometimes seen dipping to the bottom to forage.
-Hence, the substrate should be soft and fine (e.g., sand, fine to medium grade, smooth-surfaced gravel) in order not to injure the fish.
+Hence, the aquarium soil should be soft and fine (e.g., sand, fine to medium grade, smooth-surfaced gravel) in order not to injure the fish.

 We also recommend adding air stones, especially during summer period, since air stones could increase the oxygen levels in water which may be lowered by higher water temperature.